 If cash flow hedge accounting is discontinued, the amount that has been accumulated in OCI must remain in accumulated OCI if the hedged future cash flows are still expected to occur.
-Otherwise, the amount will be immediately reclassified to statement of profit or loss as a reclassification adjustment.
+Otherwise, the amount will be immediately reclassified to statement of profit or loss and other comprehensive income as a reclassification adjustment.